R-Rayburn/udemy-projects/design-patterns-in-python/README.md

 - Instead, opt for piecewise construction
 - Builder provides an API for constructing an object step-by-step

-_When piecewise object construction is complicated, provide an API for doing it succinctly_
 ### Summary
 - A builder is a separate component for building an object
 - Can either give builder an initializer or return it via a static function